Through FortisBC’s Social Housing Retrofit Support Program, charities and non-profit housing providers can receive:

 Additional incentives are available for non-profit housing providers through CleanBC’s Social Housing Incentive Program.
 Funding is available for energy studies, implementation support, and custom energy efficiency measures.

-Available Incentives
+Available incentives

-Type | Incentive |
+| Type | Incentive |

-Energy Study Funding | Offers up to $8,000 for the completion of an energy study.
-FortisBC can provide additional funding, up to $20,000, for a gas absorption heat pump feasibility study.
+| Energy study Funding | Offers up to $8,000 for the completion of an energy study.
+FortisBC can provide additional funding, up to $10,000, for a gas absorption heat pump feasibility study.
 You’ll need to work with your engineering consultant to submit a feasibility study proposal to be considered for this funding. |

-Implementation Support Funding | Up to $11,000 is offered for implementation support, such as project management, project specification, engaging contractors and preparing required documentation and invoices for submission. |
+| Implementation support funding | Up to $11,000 is offered for implementation support, such as project management, project specification, engaging contractors and preparing required documentation and invoices for submission. |

-Incentives for Energy Conservation Measures | You can access a variety of energy conservation measures. |
+| Incentives for energy conservation measures | You can access a variety of energy conservation measures. |

-Eligibility Requirements
+Eligibility requirements

 - You must be a registered charity that provides assistance to low-income persons, or a housing provider that is: